Prize (law): Paris Declaration Respecting Maritime Law (1856)

-Most privateering came to an end in the late-19th century, when the plenipotentiaries who agreed on the Treaty of Paris in March 1856 that did put an end to the Crimean War, also did agree on the Paris Declaration Respecting Maritime Law renouncing granting letters of marque.
-Proposal to the Declaration came from the French Foreign Minister and president of the Congress Count Walewski.
+Most privateering came to an end in the late-19th century, when the plenipotentiaries who agreed on the Treaty of Paris in March 1856 that put an end to the Crimean War, also agreed on the Paris Declaration Respecting Maritime Law renouncing granting letters of marque.
+Proposals to the Declaration came from the French Foreign Minister and president of the Congress Count Walewski.

-In the plain wordings of the Declaration:
+In the plain wording of the Declaration: